|Follow PSU Football:||Follow @PennStateFball|

 ➤ High School

-Full name is Grant Dennis Haley...Son of Leon Haley Jr. and Carla Neal-Haley...Has one younger brother, Wesley, and one younger sister, Nichelle...Mother was a member of the Penn State track and field team...Plans on majoring in journalism to pursue a career in sports broadcasting or network television administration...Born January 6, 1996 in Southfield, Mich.
+Full name is Grant Dennis Haley...Son of Leon Haley Jr. and Carla Neal-Haley...Has one younger brother, Wesley, and one younger sister, Nichelle...Mother was a member of the Penn State track and field team...Majoring in advertising and public relations...Would like to pursue a career in sports broadcasting or network television administration...Born January 6, 1996 in Southfield, Michigan.